-Army-One battalion of R.A.R.; one field battery; a reconnaissance flight; a transport platoon; elements of headquarters, signals and logistics units integrated with United Kingdom and New Zealand elements.
+Army-One battalion of RAR: one field battery; a reconnaissance flight; a transport platoon; elements of headquarters, signals and logistics units integrated with United Kingdom and New Zealand elements.
+(The Government has announced that the battalion and battery will not be replaced when their tour of duty is completed about the end of 1973).